AnytimeDetailing/free-site-generator/README.md

 ## Usage

-The following files should be modified to reflect the your site:
+The following files should be modified to reflect your site or business:

 - data.js